 By Gretchen Leigh

 Gretchen Leigh is a stay-at-home mom who lives in Covington.
-You can read more of her writing and her blog on her website livingwithgleigh.com, on Facebook at “Living with Gleigh.”or follow her on Twitter @livewithgleigh.
-Her column is also available at maplevalleyreporter.com under the Life section.
+You can read more of her writing and her blog on her website livingwithgleigh.com or on Facebook at “Living with Gleigh,” or twitter @livewithgleigh.
+Her column is available every week at maplevalleyreporter.com under the Life section.